Requirements for the Major

 Checking Your Progress (Major Checklist)

 You may wish to check your progress toward completion of the major by using the Degree Navigator system.
-When using Degree Navigator to see your progress toward completion of the major, you may view both sets of requirements: at the top of the page there is a drop-down menu for Version where you may choose either the Fall 2017 major, current major (Summer 2016) as well as earlier versions.
+When using Degree Navigator to see your progress toward completion of the major, check with the department if you have any questions.
+One requirement that is unclear is that you may choose any lab/lecture combination to declare your major.
+If you have not completed your lab by Fall 2017, you automatically fall under the Fall 2017 major.
+Below is the link to the current checklist for the psychology major requirements.

 Please refer to our frequently asked questions for additional information.